Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 \subsubsection{Mass}

-The top-quark mass is a free parameter in the SM and must be experimentally determined.
+The top-quark mass, \mt, is a free parameter in the SM and must be experimentally determined.
 A precision determination of \mt\ is important since quantum loops including top quarks contribute large corrections to theory predictions for many precision electroweak observables.
-For example, the SM predicts a precise relationship between the $W$- and $Z^0$-boson masses,
+For example, the SM predicts a precise relationship between the $W$- and \Zboson\ masses,

 where $\sin\theta_{W}$ is the weak mixing angle and $\Delta\rho$ is $0$ at tree level and non-zero once quantum loop corrections are included.
-The dominant quantum corrections are quadratically dependent on the top-quark mass and logarithmically dependent on the higgs-boson mass, $\Delta\rho = f(m^{2}_{t}, \ln \mh)$.
-As discussed in more detail in~\cite{PDG, gfitter}, the experimental program then consists of measuring \mw, \mz, and \mt\ as precisely as possible in order to constrain \mh.
+The dominant quantum corrections are quadratically dependent on the top-quark mass and logarithmically dependent on the Higgs boson mass, $\Delta\rho = f(m^{2}_{t}, \ln \mh)$.
+The experimental program then consists of measuring \mw, \mz, and \mt\ as precisely as possible in order to constrain \mh\ - detailed discussions can be found in~\cite{PDG,gfitter}.
 The experiments at LEP and SLAC precisely determined \mz, the Tevatron and LEP2 experiments precisely determine \mw, and the Tevatron experiments alone precisely determine \mt.
 It is important to measure \mt\ in all the different top decay channels since BSM contributions can affect them differently~\cite{Kane:1996ny}.